Dzhake/Braid/README.md

 ..excuse my bad english..

 # Existing tutorials
-Please note that those usually only tell you how to start.
+Please note that existing tutorials usually only tell you how to start.
 This collection of guides tries to be better and complete version of those.

-https://www.reddit.com/r/braid/comments/1da1bo4/how_to_get_the_level_editor_working_in_2024/ - Everything from accessing editor to packing your mod.
+https://www.reddit.com/r/braid/comments/1da1bo4/how_to_get_the_level_editor_working_in_2024/ - Everything from accessing editor to packaging your mod.

 https://www.moddb.com/games/braid/tutorials/accessing-braids-editor-and-loading-mods - Editor hotkeys.